Les 3 Vallées: a paradise for cyclists

 Setting off from Moûtiers, follow the small balcony road known as ‘Les Frasses’, which is often in the sun and quiet until you get to Bozel, then move straight onto the climb up to Courchevel – across the Col de la Loze mountain pass and back down to Moûtiers, via Méribel.
 The loop is about 100km long, with a unique mountain pass in the middle.

 AN ALTITUDE BIKE PATH

-Having hosted the Tour de France in 2005, the resort created a high-altitude cycle path in 2019, connecting the Ferme de Pralong to the Col de la Loze.
+Having hosted the Tour de France in 2005 and in 2020 with the arrival at the Col de La Loze!
+The resort created a high-altitude cycle path in 2019, connecting the Ferme de Pralong to the Col de la Loze.

 Reserved exclusively to cyclists, this safe route boasts a 377-metre altitude change over a distance of 5.8km, as well as panoramic views over the valley, the Vanoise glaciers and Mont Blanc.
 Access is less challenging from the top of the mountain pass than from the Méribel side.